+Fires that destroyed 2 London pubs just streets apart treated as ‘suspicious’

-Two London pubs just streets apart destroyed in fires
+Fires that destroyed two London pubs just streets apart treated as ‘suspicious’ by police

 There were no reports of any injuries but the London Fire Brigade are advising people to avoid the area

-Two derelict London pubs less than 200 yards away from each other have been destroyed in major fires that began just 15 minutes apart.
+Fires which tore through two derelict pubs just streets away from each other in south London are being treated as “suspicious” by police.

-The former Windmill and Drum & Monkey pubs in Croydon, south London, were destroyed in fires in the early hours of Thursday morning.
+The former Windmill and Drum & Monkey pubs in Croydon, which are less than 200 yards away from eachother, were destroyed in fires in the early hours of Thursday morning that began just 15 minutes apart.

+Police said they are treating the fires as suspicious.
+There were no reports of any injuries and no arrests have been made.

+The Metropolitan Police said: “The fires are being treated as suspicious and a joint investigation is being led between the Met and the London Fire Brigade.

 The London Fire Brigade said 14 fire engines and 100 firefighters attended the scenes on St James’s Road and Gloucester Road after the first blaze began 5.30am and the second at around 5:45am.